 Midsommar: Who is Pelle?

 Anyone who’s seen films involving cults placed at the center of the plot will quickly identify with Pelle and his hometown festival as a ritual that is bound to include a sacrifice.
 Unfortunately for the kids in the film, that isn’t the case.
-Dani agrees to join, and they all head out with two others Connie and Simon.
+To the guys’ surprise, Dani agrees to join, and they all head out to Hälsingland.
 Pelle is part of the cult that needs outsiders for their ceremony, and he herds the sheep for the slaughter.

 It all begins well…